Fieldwork, Internships & Education Abroad

 The Department of Anthropology and the College of Arts and Sciences offer funding for experiential learning opportunities?
 Consider applying for the Phyllis Hartrich Memorial Award, the CAS Experiential Learning Fund, or the Walker Family Experiential Learning Fund.

-Study Abroad
+Education Abroad

 Take part in a study abroad experience to fully immerse yourself in cross-cultural exchanges to prepare for the increasingly global world.
-Visit the UB Study Abroad webpage to find out which program is best suited for you.
+Visit the UB Education Abroad webpage to find out which program is best suited for you.

 • You are encouraged to consult with the Director of Undergraduate Studies prior to departing for a study abroad program.
 A meeting should address how this experience may affect your academic progress and if the courses taken during the study abroad program are eligible for major credit.